Thursday, October 2, 2025

 “Now while Jeremiah had not yet gone back, Nebuzaradan said, ‘Go back to Gedaliah the son of Ahikam, the son of Shaphan, whom the king of Babylon has made governor over the cities of Judah, and dwell with him among the people.
 Or go wherever it seems convenient for you to go.’
 So, the captain of the guard gave him rations and a gift and let him go.
 Then Jeremiah went to Gedaliah the son of Ahikam, to Mizpah, and dwelt with him among the people who were left in the land.”
 Jeremiah 40:5-6

-The King of Babylon had appointed Jeremiah’s cousin Gedaliah as governor of Judea.
-Gedaliah was the great grandson of Jeremiah’s Uncle Azariah.
-Azariah was Jeremiah’s father’s brother.
-Gedaliah lived in Mizpah.
-Jeremiah’s journey from Ramah to Mizpah was an additional 3 miles.
 Thankfully, Nebuzaradan sent Jeremiah on his way with rations and a gift.
 Both Ramah and Mizpah are significant places in Israel’s history because Samuel the prophet was born in Ramah and buried in Mizpah.
 Mizpah is where Samuel persuaded the Israelites to destroy their idols.

 “And when all the captains of the armies who were in the fields, they and their men, heard that the king of Babylon had made Gedaliah the son of Ahikam governor in the land, and had committed to him men, women, children, and the poorest of the land who had not been carried away captive to Babylon, then they came to Gedaliah at Mizpah—Ishmael the son of Nethaniah, Johanan and Jonathan the sons of Kareah, Seraiah the son of Tanhumeth, the sons of Ephai the Netophathite, and Jezaniah the son of a Maachathite, they and their men.”
 Jeremiah 40:7-8

 Judah’s army captains and their men scattered to escape capture.
 Now, they rallied together in Mizpah with Governor Gedaliah and with the poor people under his care.
-What did they expect from the governor, perhaps to build a resistance government against Babylon?
+What did they expect from the governor, perhaps to build a resistance government against Babylon.
 No, he urged them to serve the Babylonians as he was doing, and to settle down.

 “And Gedaliah the son of Ahikam, the son of Shaphan, took an oath before them and their men, saying, ‘Do not be afraid to serve the Chaldeans.
 Dwell in the land and serve the king of Babylon, and it shall be well with you.
 As for me, I will indeed dwell at Mizpah and serve the Chaldeans who come to us.
 But you, gather wine and summer fruit and oil, put them in your vessels, and dwell in your cities that you have taken.’”
 Jeremiah 40:9-10

 Essentially, Gedaliah wanted the men of war to obey Isaiah 2:4 which says, “They shall beat their swords into plowshares, and their spears into pruning hooks.”
-To sustain not kill people!
+To feed not kill people!
 He urged the men to, “Gather wine, summer fruit and oil.”
 “Dwell in your cities!”

 “Likewise, when all the Jews who were in Moab, among the Ammonites, in Edom, and who were in all the countries, heard that the king of Babylon had left a remnant of Judah, and that he had set over them Gedaliah the son of Ahikam, the son of Shaphan, then all the Jews returned out of all places where they had been driven, and came to the land of Judah, to Gedaliah at Mizpah, and gathered wine and summer fruit in abundance.”
 Jeremiah 40:11-12